-I’m Matthew, a 38-year old programmer and business person who lives in York, UK.
+I’m Matthew, a 39-year old programmer and business enthusiast who lives in York, UK.

-I’m a director with One Tenth Human, a theatre company producing science-inspired arts events.
+- I’m a director of theatre company One Tenth Human, producing science-inspired arts events.

 Some things I did

 - 2018 Sold my company after building it up to 2400 customers & £3.3m revenue